 Do you have a shop?

 I don’t have a physical ‘Maldon Soap Shop’ as such.
-My soap studio is not open to the public.
+My soap studio is not open to the public, therefore it is not possible to collect orders from there.

 My social media sites and sign up form for my VIP newsletter can be found here: